pretaa-com/interview-items-api/INTERVIEW_PROCESS.md

   - Repository URL (or access to clone)
   - Instructions to clone and set up locally
   - Any necessary credentials or access tokens

+### 3. If offering alternative languages

+- Point candidates to `algorithm-templates/README.md` for the list of languages and how to run tests in each (e.g. `pytest`, `./gradlew test`, `dotnet test`, `go test ./...`, `swift test`, `cargo test`).
+- Optionally, confirm one or two template languages run on your machine (e.g. `cd algorithm-templates/python && pytest`) so you can help if the candidate hits environment issues.

 ---